-Dog may be man’s best friend, but the price of that friendship can be a costly addition to any family.
+Pets!
+Not just Support Animals!
+Dogs may be our best friends, but the price of that friendship can be a costly addition to any family.

-According to Ontario’s SPCA, the first year of puppy ownership can cost just over $2,900.
-This includes food at just over $600, vet visits, exams, and vaccinations at over $500, insurance at around $600, as well as food and water bowls, a leash and collar, toys, and grooming at over $250, not to mention adoption costs, which can get as high as $400.
+According to Ontario’s SPCA, the first year of puppy ownership can cost just over $2,900 and that cost includes food (just over $600), vet visits, exams, and vaccinations (over $500), insurance (around $600), as well as food and water bowls, a leash and collar, toys, and grooming (over $250), not to mention adoption costs, which can get as high as $400.
 If you choose to build a fence, enroll your dog in obedience classes, or are hit with a medical emergency, your costs may go up significantly.

-If pet owners hope their furry friends are tax deductible, most Canadians are out of luck.
-Pets aren’t classified as dependents and can’t be claimed as home security.
+If pet owners hope their furry friends are tax-deductible, most Canadians are out of luck.
+Pets aren’t classified as dependants and can’t be claimed as home security.
 In the United States, pet owners have won court cases to write off the cost of cat food or moving expenses involved when moving your pet from one residence to another, but those situations don’t apply in Canada.

 - If you’re the owner of a farm and you raise livestock as part of your business, or outdoor animals to guard your crops, you can write off some of the associated expenses.

-- If you need a service animal to assist you due to a medical need, you can claim some of the expenses you incur in caring for that animal.
+- If you need a service animal to assist you due to a medical need, you can claim some of the expenses you incur in caring for that animal as legitimate medical expenses.